alexanderogle/infectionsim/README.md

 - numpy
 - matplotlib
 - random
+- protobuf (if defining new file i/o methods)

 ## Comparing to Naturalistic Data:
 For a comparison to your simulation, run data_fitting.py, which pulls the latest